CaioIcy/meleebr/README.md

 - we use [umami](https://umami.is/) for basic analytics, like daily site views and how visitors interact with the website. while this could be useful improving the website, this is mostly because we want to know how much the website is getting used
 - these analytics are completely anonymous (at least to us), and just let us dig around with how the website actually gets used

-## meleemajors.com

-- a sample copy of `meleemajors.com` scraped from the wayback machine can be found [here](https://github.com/jtof-dev/meleemajors.gg/tree/meleemajors.com), taken from [the wayback machine](https://web.archive.org/web/20221202045414/https://www.meleemajors.com/)